UFFDA

 Each layer's license.attribution field carries the suggested attribution string for that upstream source, ready to drop into a credits block.
 For the endpoint itself:

-v1 — in flight.
-This endpoint is shipping alongside this page.
+v1 — live in production.
 If you hit something unexpected, let us know.